rickroll747/USBLogger/README.md

 Step 3: Save The Python Script.

-Step 4: Convert The Python Script To EXE With Auto-Py-To-EXE Or Open "start.bat".
+Step 4:  Copy The Files To Your USB Flash Drive.
+And Make It Run The start.bat With An autorun.inf Or The One Provided In This Repository (ONLY WORKS ON SOME COMPUTERS!)
+Or You Can Use An Autorun Program To Make It Run The start.bat.

+# TUTORIAL FOR THE AUTORUN PROGRAM: https://www.youtube.com/watch?v=g1-Rvi6EE8s&t=117s

 # Warning!
 I Am Not Responsible For Any Problems Here, This Is Only For Educational Purposes.